Lab-Grown Diamond Colors – What you need to know before buying

 So let’s dive a bit deeper into what causes diamond color and why it matters.
 First, diamonds are divided into two main groups, with each a sub-group.

 The first group, Type 1, contains nitrogen impurities that were present during growth.
-The presence of nitrogen gives diamonds a yellowish tint, and if you are looking for a white diamond, you do not want a yellow tint.
+The presence of nitrogen gives diamonds a yellowish tint, and if you are looking for a colorless diamond, you do not want a yellow tint.
 This is by far the most common diamond type in nature, as also common when diamonds are grown using the high pressure, high temperature (HPHT) process that imitates the natural growth pattern.

-This group is further sub-divided into how the nitrogen atoms are clustered.
+This group is further subdivided into how the nitrogen atoms are clustered.
 In nature, the diamonds have had millions of years to form, and during that time, some of the nitrogen atoms have slowly found partners and have clustered in pairs.
 Quite romantic, really.
 These are Type 1a.
 Lab-grown diamonds are grown over the course of weeks, and nitrogen atoms are still single and are referred to as Type 1b.
-This is one of the ways HPHT diamonds can be identified, though it requires advanced equipment and it’s not 100% accurate.
+This is one of the ways HPHT diamonds can be identified, though it requires advanced equipment, and it’s not 100% accurate.

 The second group, you guessed it, Type 2, contains no nitrogen atoms.
 This is extremely rare in nature, making up less than 2% of all mined diamonds.
 In fact, they are so rare that they have usually been reserved for the royal and very rich.
 No longer.
 Almost all diamonds created in the lab using the chemical vapor deposition (CVD) methodology are type 2, while HPHT-created diamonds mostly fall into Type 1b.

 The second group is also subdivided into two.
 Type 2b contains boron which colors the diamonds blue.
-This can be highly desirable if you want a fancy-colored blue diamond, but otherwise not.
+This can be highly desirable if you want a fancy-colored blue diamond, but otherwise, not.
 Type 2a is the most desirable as they do not contain measurable amounts of boron and are either colorless or near-colorless.

 Except if you want a blue diamond, of course.
 Other colors—such as pink and red—can be produced by post-growth treatment processes that involve radiation and heating.